Dugy/quick_preferences/README.md

 Default values should be set somewhere, because if `load()` does not find the specified file, it does not call the `saveOrLoad()` method.

-Missing keys will simply not write the value.
+Missing keys will simply not write any value.
 Values of wrong types will throw.

 ```C++
 struct Chapter : public QuickPreferences {